 ESPR Myths and Truths

-- The new Ecodesign for Sustainable Products Regulation (ESPR) aims to make sustainable products the norm in the EU and boost Europe’s resource independence.
+The new Ecodesign for Sustainable Products Regulation (ESPR) (EU) 2024/1781, which entered into force on 18 July 2024, aims to make sustainable products the norm in the EU and boost Europe’s resource independence.
 It is rooted primarily in the European Commission’s Circular Economy Action Plan of March 2020, which in turn is based on the European Green Deal of 2019.
-On 30 March 2022 the European Commission has adopted a wide-scope ESPR proposal, including the creation of an EU Digital Product Passport (DPP).
-It is now with the European Parliament (EP) and the Council for adoption in the co-legislative procedure.
-The year 2023 will be key to finalise the requirements.
-ESPR could then start applying from 2024.
-The latest draft report by the EP ENVI Committee of 6 December 2022 suggests a further strengthening of the proposed rules.
-Given the wide scope of the proposal and the novelty of the requirements, there are various misconceptions about ESPR in the industry today.
+Given the wide scope of the Regulation and the novelty of the requirements, there are various misconceptions about ESPR in the industry today.
 We would like to raise the most important ones and clarify the current understanding.

 - Myth: “The Regulation will cover finished or consumer products only.”

 - Truth: Any physical good placed on the EU market or put into service may be addressed.
-This also includes components, intermediate products and very complex high-end products such as defence equipment, space products or medical devices.
-There are only very limited exclusions, such as for food, feed and medicinal products.
+This also includes components, intermediate products and very complex high-end products such as space products or medical devices.
+There are only very limited exclusions, such as for food, feed, medicinal products and certain vehicles subject to harmonised type-approval systems.

 - Myth: “Chemicals are out of scope as they are covered by REACH and CLP.”

-- Truth: Chemicals – being “physical goods” – are in scope and now even proposed by the EP ENVI Committee as a priority product group to be regulated for the period 2024-2027.
-However, safety-related restrictions remain subject to REACH.
+- Truth: Chemicals – being “physical goods” – are in scope and now even proposed in the Regulation as a priority product group to be regulated for the period starting 2025.
+However, restrictions based primarily on chemical safety remain subject to REACH.

 - Myth: “Ecodesign requirements and DPP will start applying upon adoption of the ESPR.”

-- Truth: Commission delegated acts will be required post adoption of the ESPR (expected by 2024) to specify the requirements and make them applicable to defined product groups (product-specific approach).
-This is planned to happen between 2024 and 2030.
+- Truth: Commission delegated acts will be required post adoption of the ESPR to specify the requirements and make them applicable to defined product groups (product-specific approach).
+Their preparation is already underway for some product groups (textiles, steel).
+The first ESPR ecodesign measures are expected to be in place around 2027/28.

 - Myth: “ESPR requirements will apply to all products at once.”

 - Truth: The implementation of ESPR will follow a prioritisation approach, according to multi-annual Commission working plans.
-According to the EP ENVI Committee Draft Report of 6 December 2022 the candidate products for the 1st ESPR working plan are: Iron, steel; cement; aluminium; textiles, notably garments and footwear; furniture, including mattresses; tyres; detergents; paints; lubricants; chemicals; energy related products, whose implementing measures need to be revised or newly defined; ICT products and other electronics.
-A Commission public consultation on the 1st ESPR working plan is expected to start shortly.
+According to ESPR Art.
+18(5) the product groups to be included in the 1st ESPR working plan by 19 April 2025 are: Iron and steel; aluminium; textiles, in particular garments and footwear; furniture, including mattresses; tyres; detergents; paints; lubricants; chemicals; energy related products for which ecodesign requirements are to be set for the first time or for which existing measures adopted pursuant to Directive 2009/125/EC are to be reviewed under ESPR; ICT products and other electronics.

 - Myth: “Social aspects will not be addressed, only the environmental sustainability of products.”